juntossomosmais/frontend-challenge/README.md

 ## Sending the test

-- Allow read access on repository to **@juntossomosmais/front-end** and **@juntossomosmais/tech-leads**

 After finishing the test, send an email to vagas-dev@juntossomosmais.com.br, with:

 - Title: **[Front-end Developer] Your name**;
 - Repository link with your test;
+- Request from users who need access to run the challenge;
-- Information about you: Github, LinkedIn and everything you consider important.
+- Information about you: Github, LinkedIn and everything you consider important;

 ## Questions